OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Media/README.md

-# Media (OrchardCore.Media)
+# Media (`OrchardCore.Media`)

 The Media modules provides a UI to upload and organize binary files that can be used while creating content.

-The media processing liquid filters can also create custom sized images.
+The media-processing liquid filters can also create custom sized images.

 ## HTML filters

 The following filters allow for media manipulation:

-### asset_url
+### `asset_url`

-Returns the URL of a media based on its location in the media library.
+Returns the URL of a media file, based on its location in the media library.

 #### Input